AtharvaThorat/MedBuddy/README.md

 ## 🎨 My Contribution to MedBuddy

-As **Atharva Thorat** (Student ID: 1032212077), I played a pivotal role in bringing MedBuddy from concept to reality during my BTech Computer Science and Engineering program at MIT World Peace University.
+As **Atharva Thorat**, I played a pivotal role in bringing MedBuddy from concept to reality during my BTech Computer Science and Engineering program at MIT World Peace University.

 ### 🔬 Research & Analysis Phase